selforganising/book/onegoodonebad/lean.md

 <br>
 #####Tech
-He doesn't care about the tech stack expect to the extent that he has to interface with it. i.e. is there a GUI at the backend enabling him to maintain a site easily?
+He doesn't care about the tech stack except to the extent that he has to interface with it. i.e. is there a GUI at the backend enabling him to maintain a site easily?

 <br>
 #####Thoughts on the Collective value proposition